• Skip to primary navigation

 How to Buy Fermented Cheese

-Several cheese types containing probiotics can easily be found at your local grocery or specialty food stores.
-Numerous online retailers sell fermented cheeses, such as Amazon, Murray’s, and Walmart.
+Several types of fermented cheese containing probiotics can easily be found at your local grocery or specialty food stores.
+Numerous online retailers like Amazon, Murray’s, and Walmart sell fermented cheeses.

 Try to purchase unpasteurized cheese types if you want probiotic benefits.
 Double-check the label to ensure that it was aged for a minimum of six months for optimal results.

-Full List of 11 Types of Cheeses that Contain Probiotics
+Full List of 11 Types of Feremented Cheeses that Contain Probiotics

 There are quite a few types of cheeses that contain probiotics.
 Knowing these different varieties will allow you to make more informed decisions before purchasing.